 Analysis / Bias

-In review, AFP has advocated for opposition to Obama administration initiatives such as global warming regulation, the Patient Protection and Affordable Care Act, the expansion of Medicaid and economic stimulus.
+In review, AFP has advocated for opposition to Obama administration initiatives such as global warming regulation, the Patient Protection and the Affordable Care Act, the expansion of Medicaid, and economic stimulus.
 It helped turn back cap and trade, the major environmental proposal of Obama’s first term.
-AFP advocated for limits on the collective bargaining rights of public-sector trade unions and for right-to-work laws, and it opposed raising the federal minimum wage.
+AFP advocated for limits on the collective bargaining rights of public-sector trade unions and right-to-work laws, and it opposed raising the federal minimum wage.

 Editorially, AFP supports a Libertarian/Conservative Republican perspective.
-For example, with climate change they support a free market approach, while not denying that global warming is human influenced, Five Myths About the Latest Carbon Tax Proposal.
-When covering President Trump they often agree with his policies, however they also criticize the President when they disagree: AFP Urges Trump Administration to Stop Escalating Trade War.
-In general, AFP supports free market Libertarian principles, but often fails fact checks due to their political ads.
+For example, with climate change, they support a free-market approach while not denying that global warming is human-influenced, Five Myths About the Latest Carbon Tax Proposal.
+When covering President Trump, they often agree with his policies; however, they also criticize the President when they disagree: AFP Urges Trump Administration to Stop Escalating Trade War.
+In general, AFP supports free-market Libertarian principles but often fails fact checks due to their political ads.

 - As Tennessee governor, Phil Bredesen “supported higher taxes on us.
 Higher gas taxes.
 Higher sales taxes.” – False

 - Says Democratic U.S. Senate candidate Russ Feingold “voted over 250 times to raise taxes.” – False

 - “300,000 Floridians have lost their health insurance” due to Obamacare. – False